-Mina Nasseri-Asghar is an associate in Crowell & Moring’s San Francisco office and a member of the firm’s Advertising & Product Risk Management and Commercial Litigation groups.
+Mina Nasseri-Asghar is a counsel in Crowell & Moring’s San Francisco office and a member of the firm’s Advertising & Product Risk Management and Commercial Litigation groups.
 Mina’s practice encompasses a wide range of complex commercial litigation, with a focus on cases involving consumer fraud and false advertising, class action defense, product liability, trade secrets misappropriation, unfair business practices, breach of contract, and trademark infringement.
 She has experience advising companies in the consumer products, manufacturing, retail, technology, pharmaceutical, and medical devices industries, among others, both in the U.S. and abroad.
 Additionally, Mina has advised companies on regulatory matters involving compliance with private, state, and federal regulations, such as FDA drug-labeling regulations and private GMO certification standards.

 Specific to consumer class action lawsuits, Mina has successfully defended clients in cases alleging false or misleading labeling or advertising of homeopathic remedies, household cleaners, and apparel.
 These lawsuits have focused on consumer-protection claims involving “natural” ingredients, “clinically-proven” results, lack of efficacy, lack of substantiation, failure to disclose, and manufacturing defects, and have involved claims under California’s Unfair Competition Law, California’s False Advertising Act, California’s Consumer Legal Remedies Act, the Magnuson-Moss Warranty Act, and New York’s General Business Law.